Follow the Price of Oil and Profit with Oil Futures Options

 These options are not without risk, or they would not be so lucrative.
 They offer the ability to limit loss and give the buyer some additional leverage.
 However, they can also expire as worthless and lose the buyer’s entire investment.

 However, these options also suffer from time decay.
-The value of an options contract lessens as time passes.
+The value of an options contract decreases as time passes.
 Since you can choose to switch from buying options to selling options, this risk is somewhat lessened.

 Oil futures and their options are quoted on the exchange as: